15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Peñafiel Castle is a German Gothic-style fortress overlooking the valleys of Duratón and Botijas.
+Peñafiel Castle is a German Gothic-style fortress that towers over the valleys of Duratón and Botijas.

 7. Santa Catalina Castle – Jaén